Last updated

 How do you create a third-party risk management program?

 Identify all your vendors and their sensitive data access levels.
 Perform due diligence to compare each vendor’s risks against your risk appetite.
 Implement security controls to keep vendor risk below your risk threshold.
-Establish a risk management team for managing ongoing compliance with security regulations.
+Establish a risk management team to manage ongoing compliance with security regulations.